ShafiDorani

-How long did it take for you to learn enough japanese to have everyday conversation and live everyday life?
+How fast did it take for you to learn Japanese?

 This is something I have thought about, too.
 I have studied for a year, and I don't reckon I could hold a meaningful conversation outside the usual introductory sentences.
 Everything I am learning seems so random and direct to a situation at the moment.
 There is no articulation yet, although I guess that will come with practice.
 I do wonder how advanced I would be another three years down the line.....